Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 * *Bastion*: Required for operators to connect from a Bastion host (although this can be substituted for an alternative solution).
 Access to pods on all required ports must be allowed.
 A subnet mask of /32 is considered sufficient.
 * *Kubernetes*: The design of this subnet can vary based on a number of conditions:
     * This subnet must have access to both the customer backend services and the database subnet.
     * If CNI is activated, enough IP addresses must be allocated for nodes and the maximum number of pods in the platform.
-Axway Open Banking generates between 100 and 120 objects that consume an IP address.
+Amplify Open Banking generates between 100 and 120 objects that consume an IP address.
     * A subnet mask /24 is therefore recommended to support scaling, upgrade, and others tools for production.
 * *Database*: For databases provided inside the Kubernetes cluster a subnet mask of /29 is recommended.